 Obi: Create book structure manually and record or import audio

-Step 1: Set up new project
+Step 1: Setup the project

 Although recommended, it is not essential to create the complete structure in Obi before starting recording.
 Some users may want to record a section before creating the next one.
 This approach may not be suitable in a library environment because it will use more studio time and will require more training for book readers.

 There are two ways of recording a book in Obi – live recording using a microphone or importing previously recorded audio files.
 In either case, it is important to first choose the desired options in the Preferences Dialog.
 See the topic Audio Preferences for making these selections.

 If you are recording the content live, you will have to record one section at a time.
 You will have to select a section in the TOC or Content view, start recording and then read out the corresponding text from the print book.
 See the topic Live Recording for more information.
 You may note that it is important to use the “Start Monitoring” feature every time you start a new recording session to set the correct audio level.
 The Audio Clues may be useful for visually impaired users in choosing an audio level that is not too low.
 The unique Todo marking feature should be used during live recording for placing marks on those portions of audio which require the attention of the book producer after recording.
 These marks may be placed by the book recorder at the places he/she makes mistakes that are difficult to fix while reading the book.